 Your vehicle's large carrying capacity can store many items.
-If you have the extended wheelbase version, you can carry things as large as a $4' \ge 8'$ piece of plywood.
+You can carry things as large as a $4' \times 8'$ piece of plywood.
 You can also use the floor pins that are used to attach the seats, to secure larger loads.